Child Behavior Checklist (CBCL)

 • 2 = Very true or often true

-This will give you a total score to compare to other normative data sets.
+This will give you a total score compared to other normative data sets.

-Step 4: The psychologist will score according to scales
+Step 4: The psychologist will score according to the scales

-The results you get using ASEBA's scoring tools should help you create a plan to be discussed with the child's parents/guardians.
+The CBCL scores and other data, such as a teacher's report form and other psychological tests, should help you create a treatment plan to be discussed with the child's parents/guardians.

 Child Behavior Checklist example (sample)

 Below is a filled-out Child Behavior Checklist (CBCL) sample.
 Please note this was edited to show what a fully accomplished Child Behavior Checklist (CBCL) looks like.
-This particular assessment is meant to be printed, and no fillable digital version is available.
+This assessment is meant to be printed; no fillable digital version is available.

 Download this Child Behavior Checklist (CBCL) example (sample) here: